OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet.md

             " is null/empty so we provide one and return an HTTP NO_CONTENT response !");
             //Add the CSRF token cookie and header this.addTokenCookieAndHeader(httpReq, httpResp);
-            //Set response state to "204 No Content" in order to allow the requester to clearly identify an initial response providing the initial CSRF token httpResp.setStatus(HttpServletResponse.SC_NO_CONTENT);
+            //Set response state to "204 No Content" in order to allow the requester to
+            //clearly identify an initial response providing the initial CSRF token httpResp.setStatus(HttpServletResponse.SC_NO_CONTENT);
         } else {
             //If the cookie is present then we pass to validation phase